|By Laurent Duplat, AI & SME Consultant

 Industry 4.0 and AI for Swiss Industrial SMEs: Guide 2026

-Industry represents 22% of Swiss GDP and is dominated by precision SMEs (watchmaking, microtechnology, medical devices, agri-food).
-These companies face increasing competitive pressure from low-cost countries.
+Industry represents22% of Swiss GDPand is dominated by precision SMEs (watchmaking, microtechnology, medical devices, agri-food).
+These companies face increasing competitive pressure custom project scope.
 AI and Industry 4.0 are the decisive competitiveness levers for the next 5 years.

 1. Five AI Applications for the Swiss Industry